iot-lnu/iotlab-pilotcase-olands-koksmejeri/water-flow-sensor/README.md

 #### Weighthed results

 For this attempt, the measurements are weighted according to the results from the previous test.
 The mean value of the measurements for 1 liter of water was 0.93432 so the results will be weighed with a factor of 1/0.93432 = 1.0753

+## Attempt with vacume cleaner

+The sensor is attatched to a vacuumecleaner using a 3D printed adapter designed by Arthur Courant.
+Unfourtionetley the vacume was to strong for the sensor.